dukesky/Deep-Learning-Projects-Include-basic-CNN-and-RNN/STEP5/README.md

 spoken utterances that have been crowd-sourced from the class.
 ### 2 Goals
 In this project you will learn to:
-1. Extract Mel-frequency cepstral coecients (MFCCs) from audio, which will be employed as features.
+1. Extract Mel-frequency cepstral coeeficients (MFCCs) from audio, which will be employed as features.
 2. Implement a GRU/LSTM model, and train it to classify the languages.
 ### 3 Steps
 #### 3.1 Dataset
-The dataset has a bunch of wav les and a csv le containing labels.
-The wav le names are anonymized, and class labels are provided as integers.
+The dataset has a bunch of wav fles and a csv file containing labels.
+The wav file names are anonymized, and class labels are provided as integers.
 You are supposed to train with the provided integer class labels.
 The following mapping is used to convert language IDs to integer labels: